plotly/plotly.github.io/_posts/fundamentals/2016-09-02-how-to-use-the-JSON-editor-in-Plotly-2.md

    sub-steps:
     - copy: "Although this object is labeled as 'data', it's important to note that you cannot edit your data here.
 To do that, follow [this tutorial](https://help.plot.ly/add-data-to-the-plotly-grid/)."
       img: "![JSON Data](../static/images/json-tree-editor/JSON-menu-data.png)"
-    - copy: "Note that there are three objects under this object which corresponds to the number of traces within the chart.
-The attributes within each object are same as those that were available in the 'Traces' section under the 'Style' menu, for each traces."
+    - copy: "There are three parts to this 'data' object because when this plot was created, three traces were added to it.
+All the elements will be the same in each of these 'Traces', but depending on what you want each of these 'Traces' to look like, they'll be filled differently."
-    - copy: "This is where you can change the trace properties such as thickness of the lines, marker size, symbol, point diameter, colors/colorscale, etc."
+    - copy: "This is where you can change the trace properties such as the trace name, thickness of the lines, marker size, symbol, point diameter, colors for each element of the trace, etc."
     - copy: "Let's say we want to change the marker symbol from an open circle to a cross.
 This is where that reference page comes in handy!
 We can use any of [these symbols](https://plot.ly/javascript/reference/#scatter-marker-symbol) in a scatter, and it looks like 'cross' is on that list!
 We'll go right ahead and change it, as well as the size."
       img: "![Traces image](../static/images/json-tree-editor/symbol-JSON.gif)"
     - copy: "How do you change them?
-Hover your mouse over the fields next to the attributes to type into a field, or select/unselect an item.
+Hover your mouse over the fields next to the attributes to type directly into the field, or select/unselect the checkbox, if available.
 See the image below for a quick example."
       img: "![Hover over trace](../static/images/json-tree-editor/hover-first-trace.gif)"
     - copy: "Why would you select or unselect an item?
 If you want something to appear on your plot, select the box corresponding to that specific attribute and check it to make it 'true'.
 You can also hide something by clicking it (so it's no longer checked off) and it appears as 'false'."
       img: "![True or false](../static/images/json-tree-editor/show-legend-JSON.gif)"